Actions Available at Connection Level

 Data Source Explorer view are the following:

-Sources preferences page where you can configure both data sources
+preferences page where you can configure both data sources and connections.

-- Add container - Adds a new container in the repository with the
+- Adds a new container in the repository with the following attributes.

 - Name - The name of the new container.

-type defined for it.
-This container type identifies how XML documents are stored in the
+a type defined for it.
+This container type identifies how XML documents are stored in

-container.
-As such, the container type can only be determined at container creation
+the container.
+As such, the container type can only be determined at container

-time; you cannot change it on subsequent container opens.
-Containers can have one of the
+creation time; you cannot change it on subsequent container opens.
+Containers can have

 - Node container - XML documents are stored as individual